badtuple/tactile/README.md

 A repl and serializable syntax for playing with your Rust code.

-You can think of Tactile as something between a serialization format and a hollowed out Lisp without an evaluation engine.
-It has an s-expression like syntax that allows you to directly represent types from your Rust modules.
+The idea is that Tactile will give you a simple frame from which you can quickly build custom tools for your project.

+Tactile is _not_ a programming language.
+It is a serialization format along with tools that allow you to edit/work with the format.
+If you choose to use it to serialize into an AST then you can process/evaluate it as you see fit.
+If you write an evalaution engine using it then you can use the provided hooks to incorporate it into the existing tools.

 It comes with:
 1. The ability to derive Serialization and Deserialization on arbitrary types.
 2. A simple and well-defined syntax that allows you to specify instances of your types.
 3. A nice repl with hooks that allow you to provide your own evaluation engine if needed.

-The idea is that Tactile will give you a simple frame from which you can quickly build custom tools for your project.
+4. Various commandline tools, linters, and syntax highlighters to make it usable.

 Some examples of tools that you could build:
 1. An attachable console for a running service.